AdobeDocs/experience-manager-guides.en/help/product-guide/install-guide-merged/conf-output-generation.md

 1. Add the custom metadata that you have added in the Metadata Schema Forms page.
 For our example, add audience parameter to the end of the default list.

+>[!TAB On-Premise]

+1. Log into AEM and open the CRXDE Lite mode.

+1. Access the metadataList file available at the following location:

+    /libs/fmdita/config/metadataList

+    >[!NOTE]
+    >
+    > The metadataList file contains a list of properties that are shown in the **Properties** drop-down list of a DITA map in the map dashboard.
+By default, there are four properties listed in this file— docstate, dc:language, dc:description, and dc:title.

+1. Add the custom metadata that you have added in the Metadata Schema Forms page.
+For our example, add audience parameter to the end of the default list.

+1. Click **Save All**.

+>[!ENDTABS]

 Now the custom metadata will show up in the DITA map console's **Properties** drop-down list.